hooyuser/typst_math_notes/0.3.0/math-notes.typ

       let env_colors = color_dict.at(env_name)
       current-env.update(env_name) // set state to the current environment name, so we know which environment we are in currently quote_style_theorem(header, env_colors, ..env_body)
-      current-env.update("none") // exit the current theorem environment and reset the state }),
+      current-env.update(none) // exit the current theorem environment and reset the state }),
     kind: "thm-env-counted",
     supplement: header,